-1.3.
-INTRODUCTION TO PROGRAMME CONTENT
+2.3 INTRODUCTION TO PROGRAMME CONTENT

-The M.Arch Sustainable Architecture (M.Arch SA) programme provides students with the opportunity to gain the knowledge, understanding and skills required to comprehend and plan for adapting and developing the built environment to address the environmental challenges of today.
-The programme gives students the opportunity to develop the professional skills required of an architect as well as the confidence, aptitude and critical thinking to allow students to implement sustainability effectively into their work; enhancing their future employability as adaptation for environmental change becomes an ever more urgent priority.
+The M.Arch Sustainable Architecture programme provides you with the opportunity to gain the knowledge, understanding and skills required to comprehend and plan for adapting and developing the built environment to address the environmental challenges of today.
+The programme gives you the opportunity to develop the professional skills required of an architect as well as the confidence, aptitude and critical thinking to allow you to implement sustainability effectively into your work; enhancing your future employability as adaptation for environmental change becomes an ever more urgent priority.

-The programme combines theoretical knowledge with practical and design experience, offering students the possibility to develop into rounded, self-reflective learners who can work and communicate with others with confidence and clarity.
+The programme combines theoretical knowledge with practical and design experience, which is carefully designed to underpin your learning journey, and provide a robust platform for your personal development into a rounded, self-reflective learner, able to work and communicate with others with competence, confidence and clarity.

-The topics covered in the programme have been selected to cover those required by the Architects Registration Board's Part 2 general criteria for prescription and include: building and settlement design, brief development, the history and theory of architecture and the arts and its relation to sustainability, design for user needs and comfort, buildings technology, practical building skills, and professional practice.
+The topics covered in the programme have been selected to cover those required by the Architects Registration Board's Part 2 general criteria for prescription and include: building and settlement design, brief development, the history and theory of architecture and the arts and its relation to sustainability, design for user needs and comfort, health and life safety, advanced building technologies, practical building skills, and professional practice.

-1.4.
-PROGRAMME AIMS AND LEARNING OUTCOMES
+2.4 PROGRAMME AIMS AND LEARNING OUTCOMES